snayfach/IGGdb/README.md

 * All MAGs are estimated to be >=50% complete and <=10% contaminated

-## Integrated gut genomes (IGG) dataset
+## Integrated genomes from the gut and other environments dataset (IGG)

-The 60,664 genomes from the HGM dataset were integrated together with 145,917 reference genomes from PATRIC and IMG, which include 16,525 publicly available MAGs from other studies.
+The 60,664 genomes from the HGM dataset were integrated together with 145,917 reference genomes from PATRIC and IMG, which include 16,525 publicly available MAGs from other studies <b> as well as genomes from other non-gut environments </b>.
 All 206,581 genomes met the MIMAG medium quality draft genome standard of >=50% completeness and <=10% contamination.
 Genomes were clustered into 23,790 species-level OTUs based on 95% genome-wide average nucleotide identity.

 <b>Representative genomes for all species (N=23,790)</b>
 download from your browser: [download link](http://bit.ly/IGG_all_23790_fna)